Emergency Dentistry – Greensboro, GA

 - Uncontrollable swelling that hinders your ability to breathe

-For any other urgent dental situations, give our Greensboro practice a call right away.
+For any other urgent dental situations, give our Greensboro dental office a call right away.

 Do I need a root canal?